Nature Investigations, LLC

 Investigating Nature and Innovation Together

-Since the 1990s, I’ve led programs that range from tracking birds and journaling wildflowers to wrangling field trip groups, and even crawling into a beaver lodge.
+Since the 1990s, I’ve led programs ranging from tracking birds and journaling wildflowers to wrangling field trip groups, and even crawling into a beaver lodge.
 Through this work, I’ve learned that creativity, adaptability, and dialogue make great interpretation, inviting people not just to learn about nature, but to care about it.

 I look forward to investigating nature with you.